backstage/backstage/docs/tutorials/quickstart-app-auth.md

 ℹ ｢wds｣: Project is running at http://localhost:3000/
 ```

-Once the app compiles, a browser window should have popped with your stand alone
+Once the app compiles, a browser window should have popped with your stand-alone
 application loaded at `localhost:3000`.
 This could take a couple minutes.

 ```zsh